๐Ÿ’‰

 Within reason, no โ€” more water means a more dilute solution, so you draw more units for the same dose.
 The advantage of more water: larger volumes are easier to measure accurately (drawing 20 units is more precise than drawing 5 units).
 The disadvantage: larger injection volume (more liquid going subcutaneously).
 Standard practice: 1-3 mL of bacteriostatic water per vial.
 Avoid less than 0.5 mL (too concentrated, very small draws are imprecise).

 Yes.
-Enter the peptide, vial size (mg), and bacteriostatic water volume (mL) when you reconstitute.
-Dosed calculates the concentration and then tells you the exact number of syringe units for any dose you enter โ€” no manual math needed.
-It logs every injection with the dose, units drawn, injection site, and time.
+Enter the peptide, vial size (mg), and bacteriostatic water volume (mL) when you reconstitute, and Dosed records the resulting concentration so it is always there to reference.
+It logs every injection with the dose administered, units drawn, injection site, and time โ€” keeping an accurate record rather than setting your dose for you.

 Related Articles